 Dropps – Non-Toxic Laundry and Dishwasher Detergent Pods

 Blueland’s catch phrase is “refill is the new recycle” and their whole cleaning system is built on a dedication to the environment.
 Though their reusable bottles are plastic, I have to say they are pleasantly sturdy, chic and likely to last a lifetime (it’s the one I use in the lead image of this post).
 Their refills come in tablet form wrapped in compostable paper.
 All the packaging I received was plastic-free and compostable or recyclable.
 So far I’m loving the lemon scent and the cleaner has worked very well.
-They also carry glass and bathroom cleaner but I was waiting to order those until I tested out the first.
+My only gripe is that the plastic spray bottles have broken several times, so don’t get the starter kit.
+Rather buy your own spray bottle at the hardware store and add the refill tablets.
 Refill tablets run at $2 and make 20 ounces of cleaner.
 If you order a 6 pack at once, you’ll likely be set for the year and it’s certainly cheaper and greener than anything you would buy at the supermarket, even with shipping.
+We recently got their powder dish soap and plastic shaker bottle and love this solution for the kitchen sink.
+And their hand soap bottle is glass and works very well.

 Follain – Non-Toxic Liquid Hand Soap or Soap Bars